-Portable, individual life insurance policies are voluntary and helps your family in the event of your death.
+Portable, individual life insurance policies are voluntary and helps your family in the event of your death through Texas Life.
 The policy can be taken with you when you leave the district.

 LONG TERM DISABILITY

 An employee may elect disability coverage with American Fidelity.
 Participation is available through payroll deduction.